atomix/atomix/README.md

 CopycatContext context = CopycatContext.context(new MyStateMachine(), log, cluster);
 ```

-Note that you should use a `ConcurrentRegistry` when using the `local` protocol.

 ### Netty TCP Protocol
 The netty `tcp` protocol communicates between replicas using Netty TCP channels.